A realtor is more than a salesman, and a house is more than the sum of its drywall and vanilla accents.

 FAQ resource pages, glossaries of key terms to know, simple one-page fact sheets and similar guides are packed with helpful information.
 They can also be professionally formatted with branded features, custom illustrations and other visualized artwork so that the information is consumed through a combination of written word and graphics.

 Each data point or factoid can be further broken down into small snippets to share on social media or via email, helping fuel distribution campaigns and stay top of mind.
 In an industry rife with acronyms, arcane tax law and myriad procedural steps, a simple, comprehensive compilation of advice, guidance and knowledge is a nontrivial piece of content.
+Social media marketing is a valuable strategy.

-9. Evergreen content
+9. Evergreen Content

 Though there’s plenty of variability and volatility in terms of benchmark interest rates, government-sponsored loan programs, market inventory and pricing trends, much of the core functions of the real estate industry are unchanging year to year, decade to decade.